 Eduardo describes how master distillers grow up around their craft.
 They tweak the product after tasting it.

 We compare two of Mezcales de Leyenda’s spirits.
-One is a Guerrero (45 per cent alcohol by volume) made from agave baked for five days in a lava-lined pit then naturally fermented for three to four days.
+One is a Guerrero (45 per cent alcohol by volume) made from agave baked for five days in a lava-lined pit and then naturally fermented for three to four days.
 The other is from the state Durango (47 per cent alcohol by volume) and cooked using oak, acacia and mesquite then fermented for between seven and 10 days.
 They taste markedly different with the latter rounder and warmer.

 Ojo de Dios mezcal